FusionAuth/fusionauth-load-tests/README.md

 If you want to run the load tests against a specific Tenant, Application, or User, you can modify the JSON files in [src/main/resources](src/main/resources) to include the `tenantId`, `applicationId` values.
 This is the legacy configuration in `User-Registrations.json` and `User-Logins.json`.

 If you want to run load tests against a set of users divided amongst applications and tenants, then don't set a specific `applicationId` and `tenantId`.
-Instead, setting the `numberOfApplications` and `numberOfTenants` values will allow you to create a set of users that are divided amongst the specified number of applications and tenants following these steps:
+Instead, setting the `applicationCount` and `tenantCount` values will allow you to create a set of users that are divided amongst the specified number of applications and tenants following these steps:

 1. Run `Create-Tenants.json` to create the desired number of tenants.
-2. Run `Create-Applications.json` with `numberOfTenants` set to create the desired number of applications distributed across the tenants.
+2. Run `Create-Applications.json` with `tenantCount` set to create the desired number of applications distributed across the tenants.
-3. Run `User-Registrations-MultiTenant.json` with `numberOfApplications` and `numberOfTenants` set to create the desired number of users distributed across the applications and tenants.
+3. Run `User-Registrations-MultiTenant.json` with `applicationCount` and `tenantCount` set to create the desired number of users distributed across the applications and tenants.

 The names of tenants, applications, and users will be of the formats: `tenant_{n}`, `application_{n}`, and `load_user_[n]@fusionauth.io`, where `[n]` is a decimal number starting from 1.